Port San Luis: History

-In 1873, John Harford constructed the Harford pier in order to allow for the shipment of goods and passengers to nearby San Luis Obispo.
+In 1873 John Harford constructed the Harford pier to allow for the shipment of goods and passengers to nearby San Luis Obispo.
 The pier was connected to a railroad and, by the late 1870s, included a hotel for passengers waiting to embark on ships arriving at the pier.
-In the late 1800s, construction began on a breakwater to provide further protection for the pier.
-By 1890, the Point San Luis Lighthouse was constructed on a bluff above the harbor.
+In the late 1800s, construction began on a breakwater that extended southeast from the point to provide further protection for the pier.
+By 1890, the Point San Luis Lighthouse was constructed on a bluff above the point.

-In 1910, Union Oil began using the port to export oil extracted from the San Joaquin Valley.
+In 1910 Union Oil began using the port to export oil extracted from the San Joaquin Valley.
 This new trade led to the construction of additional piers and railroads, with oil exports continuing to expand well into the 1920s.
 With the onset of the Great Depression oil exports ceased and the port fell into disuse, with Harford pier being demolished.
-However, with the arrival of World War II, the port became important once again, acting as a supplying station for U.S. naval vessels.
+With the arrival of World War II, the port became important once again, acting as a supplying station for U.S. naval vessels.

-In 1954, voters in San Luis Obispo County, California approved the creation of a harbor district to conserve and maintain the port's facilities and its surrounding tidelands.
+In 1954 voters in San Luis Obispo County, California approved the creation of a harbor district to conserve and maintain the port's facilities and its surrounding tidelands.
 In 1955, the California State Legislature granted the harbor district the surrounding tidelands in trust.
 In 1984, the Legislature also granted the district a trust over Avila Beach.

+The port was suggested as the assembly area for the windmill parts for the proposed offshore wind energy sites located between 20 and 30 miles off the coast near Morro Bay.

 Features

-The harbor serves as a mooring point for recreational sailing and fishing boats.
-Visitors are also able to camp at the port in recreational vehicles and can hike up to the nearby lighthouse.
+The harbor is a mooring point for recreational sailing and fishing boats.
+Visitors are also able to camp both at and near the port in recreational vehicles.
+The port also has a multi-purpose room and a boat repair shop.
+One restaurant is at the end of the pier, and another is by the parking lot.

-The harbor is also used as research and educational facility for nearby California Polytechnic State University, San Luis Obispo's Center for Coastal Marine Sciences.
+A dog-friendly beach, the Olde Port Beach is just to the east.
+Due to its proximity to the port, this beach is less suitable for water sports than the main beach of Avila Beach.

+The Pecho Coast Trail connects the Port San Luis to the Point San Luis Lighthouse.
+The trail's starting point is near the corner of Diablo Canyon Road and Avila Beach Drive.
+A docent is required for the hike.